Position: Research/Evaluation Data Specialist

 - Experience with qualitative data management or coding software (NVivo, Dedoose, or equivalent)

-- Fieldwork experience in Sub-Saharan Africa or comparable contexts is an asset
+- Fieldwork experience in Sub-Saharan Africa or comparable contexts

 - Experience producing automated reports or dashboards (Jupyter Notebooks, Streamlit, or similar)